scalawithcats/scala-with-cats/src/pages/adt/scala.md

 Scala 2 has several little tricks to defining algebraic data types.

 Firstly, instead of using a `sealed abstract class` you can use a `sealed trait`.
 There isn't much practical difference between the two.
 When teaching beginners I'll often use `sealed trait` to avoid having to introduce `abstract class`.
-I believe `sealed abstract class` has slightly better performance and Java interoperability but I haven't tested this.
+I believe `sealed abstract class` has slightly better performance and Java interoperability, but I haven't tested this.
 I also think `sealed abstract class` is closer, semantically, to the meaning of a sum type.

 For extra style points we can `extend Product with Serializable` from `sealed abstract class`.
 Compare the reported types below with and without this little addition.